yzhedwin/PeerCode/assignments/assignment_3/README.md

 - Click the link provided in the email to reset your password.
 ![image](https://github.com/Bobowoo2468/ay2324s1-course-assessment-g33/assets/62021897/5accf894-f59b-4456-8b17-179cc67d6e67)

 - To verify for authorisation, you can enter <i>http://localhost:3000/profile</i>.
-If you are not authorised, you will be see the following page.
+If you are not authorised, you will see the following page.
 ![image](https://github.com/Bobowoo2468/ay2324s1-course-assessment-g33/assets/62021897/d8a8117d-3683-433d-bc9c-3896e415e814)

 ### Management of Elevated Priorities

-- For normal registered users, they would not have the ability to add, update and delete questions from the question repository.
+- Normal registered users would not have the ability to add, update, and delete questions from the question repository.
 However, they would be able to view the questions in the repository.
 ![image](https://github.com/Bobowoo2468/ay2324s1-course-assessment-g33/assets/62021897/1961d64a-a276-4c4b-a653-f193237253d4)

-- For admins (users with elevated priorities), they would have the ability to add, update and delete questions.
+- Admins (users with elevated priorities) would have the ability to add, update, and delete questions.
 ![image](https://github.com/Bobowoo2468/ay2324s1-course-assessment-g33/assets/62021897/633a3131-ebdc-44d8-bb9f-006decc9a192)
 - The priority can be assigned within Firebase itself, by setting the user's 'role' parameter to true.
 The users can be identified by Firebase's auto-assigned UUID.
 ![image](https://github.com/Bobowoo2468/ay2324s1-course-assessment-g33/assets/62021897/70eea334-bece-4c47-8dfd-ae348a42da76)